 So why Ghent and Lille?
 Ghent has pretty architecture lining the canals.
 The sights are walkable and you can never go wrong with Belgian food.
 Lille has the Christmas markets, museums and some of the best food in all of France.
 Both cities have stunning Flemish architecture and influences in the cuisine.
 They are a good match and only separated by two hours on the train.

-You can even add Brussels to your itinerary if you want a tri-city trip with even more cultural sites or a foodie based trip.
+You can even add a Brussels food tour to your itinerary if you want a tri-city trip with even more cultural sites or a foodie based trip.

-For more winter travel ideas, read “12 of the Best Winter City Breaks in Europe” and “The Ultimate Guide to Winter Sun Holidays in Europe“.
+For more winter travel ideas, read the “50 Best Places to Visit in Europe“.

 Alternative Winter: Salzburg and Hallstatt

 The last of my multi-city trips, although this time in the same country, is to Salzburg and Hallstatt in Austria.
-Salzburg is the beautiful musical city with a hilltop castle and hearty food.
-Hallstatt is the quaint lakeside village you’ve most likely seen all over Instagram.
+Salzburg is a beautiful musical city with a hilltop castle and hearty food.
+Hallstatt is a quaint lakeside village you’ve most likely seen all over Instagram.

 Both cities are great all year round but I think would be especially pretty and festive in December and possibly covered in snow in January and February.
 If you want a cosy weekend trip in winter, I think this would be the region to visit.

 Where would you like to go?
 Do you have plans?
-Leave a comment or join our community group if you have questions about travelling in Europe in 2019.
+Leave a comment or join our community group (link below) if you have questions about travelling in Europe in 2019.